 Make sure to address business partners with their family name followed by san (a polite term for Mr. / Mrs. / Miss / Ms.), e.g. Ōtomo-san for Mr. Otomo and Ikeda-san for Ms. Ikeda.
 Official titles like professor or director are also important.

 However, you should only address Japanese people by their given name if they explicitly offer this to you.
 Non-native speakers unsure about the subtleties of the Japanese language should also avoid more colloquial forms of address, such as Katsuhiro-kun among men or Ryoko-chan for younger women and female relatives.

 Make sure to wear neat, elegant, understated and, above all, conservative clothes (including shoes and accessories).
 That way, you will make a positive first impression.
 Remember that, as a gaijin, you will be perceived as an outsider — even if you have been living as an expatriate in Japan for several years.

-Doing business in Japan might take more patience than you may be used to.
+Doing business in Japan might take more patience than you are used to.
 However, this is no reason for disrespecting the basic socio-cultural values of hierarchy, harmony, and loyalty.
-Reminding yourself of these, even when you should be confused or frustrated, will help you do a great job.
+Reminding yourself of these, even when you may be confused or frustrated, will help you do a great job.